Last updated on June 28th, 2020 at 02:02 am

 Art journeys into Romanian public spaces

 There is an increasing number of murals to be found in the Bucharest public spaces.
-They mark affective areas and bind communities.
-Feeder proposes new routes for urban exploration of artistic interventions that regenerate public space.
+They mark at an affective level, areas and bind communities.
+Feeder.ro proposes new routes for urban exploration of artistic interventions that regenerate public space.

 We introduce 11 spots for alternative art journeys that promote urban exploration, access collective memory and reveal, layer-by-layer, the multi-culturalism of the city, enhancing feelings of belonging and affection towards Bucharest, a place-making process.